Stories & More for Preschoolers: Thursdays at 11:00 am

 Join us for another fun season of weekly gatherings for preschool children and their caregivers.
 Our own Maryellen Paull will lead the way, sharing engaging stories, songs and hands-on craft activities.
 No registration is needed – just drop in and join the fun.
 Sessions will take place at 11:00 am throughout the school year.
 NOTE: Stories & More will be off on September 19, with library staff away at a regional conference.

-Nature sketching & Journaling: November 16, 10:00 am
+Nature Sketching & Journaling: March 15, 10:00 am

-Greeting Card Workshop: November 20, 1:00 pm
+Greeting Card Workshop: March 19, 1:00 pm

-Join paper crafter Susan Schneider for this fun workshop.
-She’ll help you create a festive Christmas greeting card, perfect for the coming holiday.
-All supplies will be provided.
-Please contact the library to register by Monday, November 18.
+Join paper crafter Susan Schneider for the latest installment of this fun workshop.
+All supplies are provided.
+Space is limited, so please contact the library to register by Monday, March 15.

 Get Set Up: Life-long learning for Seniors